dmitov/formik/docs/api/fieldarray.md

 Validation can be tricky with `<FieldArray>`.

-If you use [`validationSchema`](api/formik.md#validationschema-schema-schema) and your form has array validation requirements (like a min length) as well as nested array field requirements, displaying errors can be tricky.
-Formik/Yup will show validation errors inside out.
+If you use [`validationSchema`](api/formik.md#validationschema-schema-schema) or [`warningSchema`](api/formik.md#warningschema-schema-schema) and your form has array validation requirements (like a min length) as well as nested array field requirements, displaying validation messages can be tricky.
+Formik/Yup will show the messages inside out.
 For example,

 ```js
 const schema = Yup.object().shape({